larrypusun/larrypusun.github.io/_pages/cvv.md

 {% include base_path %}

 Education
 ======
-* University of Ottawa
+* Ph.D in Economics, University of Ottawa, 2025 (expected)
-  * Presented at the 2023 CES North America Conference, 2023 CEA, the 33rd CREEA
-* Tsinghua University
+* M.A. in Public Administration, Tsinghua University, 2020
-* Zhengzhou University
+* B.A. in Economics, Zhengzhou University, 2017